Coming of Age

-"Hmmm, well I brought you some food," she said and set a breakfast tray beside him.
+"Hmmm, well I brought you some food," she said and set a breakfast tray beside me.

 I could smell the aroma of hot coffee and a freshly baked croissant.
-There was a cup
+There was also a cup

-of fresh fruit in a bowl of ice.
+of fruit in a bowl of ice.
 It all looked so good, but caused my stomach to clench and feel

-nauseous

-although it was empty.
+nauseous.
 "Thank you very much, it looks and smells great.
-I'll eat it a little later
+I'll eat it a little later when I

 "What was that?
 Are you okay?" she asked, her smile fading to concern.